sercankulcu/sercankulcu.github.io/_teaching/2023-spring-operating-systems.md

 Chapter 3: Processes:
 -----
-This chapter could cover the concepts of processes and threads, including how they are created and managed by the operating system, and how they interact with the CPU and memory.

 * **Slides MOS [TR]** <a href="http://sercankulcu.github.io/files/os/slides_mos_tr/Bolum_02_Surecler_Is_Parcaciklari.pdf">[pdf2]</a>
 * Slides OSTEP [TR] <a href="http://sercankulcu.github.io/files/os/slides_ostep_tr/ders3.pdf">[pdf3]</a><a href="http://sercankulcu.github.io/files/os/slides_ostep_tr/ders4.pdf">[pdf4]</a><a href="http://sercankulcu.github.io/files/os/slides_ostep_tr/ders5.pdf">[pdf5]</a><a href="http://sercankulcu.github.io/files/os/slides_ostep_tr/ders6a.pdf">[pdf6a]</a><a href="http://sercankulcu.github.io/files/os/slides_ostep_tr/ders6b.pdf">[pdf6b]</a>